Geometric-Photometric Event-based 3D Gaussian Ray Tracing: Conclusion

 \section{Conclusion}

 We propose the first framework for event-based Gaussian Splatting that fully leverages the spatio-temporal properties of event data.
-Our rendering pipeline consists of two explicit pathways: spatially sparse and temporally dense (i.e., event-by-event) pathway for geometry (depth) recovery, and spatially dense and temporally sparse (i.e., a snapshot) pathway for appearance (radiance) estimation.
+Our method targets the majority of modern event cameras, which are monochrome (i.e., grayscale) and with VGA or higher (1 megapixel) resolution.
+The rendering pipeline consists of two explicit pathways: spatially sparse and temporally dense (i.e., event-by-event) pathway for geometry (depth) recovery, and spatially dense and temporally sparse (i.e., a snapshot) pathway for appearance (radiance) estimation.
 A thorough evaluation reveals that the proposed method ($i$) achieves state-of-the-art performance on real-world data without using extra priors, and ($ii$) effectively tackles the trade-off revolved around the choice of the number of events to process.